scorpioborn/networks/mainnet/sgenet-1/README.md

 ### Testing and Testnet

-The `v1.1.1` will go through extended testing in 4 testnets independently and have been running for a long period with a large number of validators. these validators joined to the the latest testnet `sge-network-4` and this upgrade and every functionality of this version have been tested regirously.
+The `v1.1.1` will go through extended testing in 4 testnets independently and have been running for a long period with a large number of validators. these validators joined the latest testnet `sge-network-4` and this upgrade and every functionality of this version have been tested rigorously.

 ### Potential risk factors